 |Dr. Fanette Bernard

 Pediatric onco-hematologist in the HUG pediatric onco-hematology unit since 2012.
 Prior to this, Fanette trained and worked at the Timone-childrens hospital in Marseille, France.
 She is involved in clinical research in the field of hematopoietic stem cell transplantation.

-Dr. Uppugunduri holds a PhD in Clinical Pharmacology.
-He works as Senior Researcher, Head of experimental research, at the CANSEARCH Research Laboratory.
-He is also a Teaching Assistant at the University of Geneva.
-He is a member of the educational division of the European Society of Pharmacogenomics and Personalized Therapy (ESPT).
-His research has focused on pharmacogenetics and personalized medicine.
-He is part of the group that works on personalizing chemotherapy and the conditioning regimens prior to stem-cell transplantation in children and adolescents.
-He is currently pursuing research projects focusing on the identification of pharmacogenetic information that can be used to improve the clinical care especially in pediatric onco-hematology.
+Dr Uppugunduri holds a PhD in clinical pharmacology.
+He works as a senior researcher, responsible for experimental research, within the CANSEARCH paediatric oncology and haematology research platform.
+He is also a lecturer at the University of Geneva.
+He is a member of the Training Division of the European Society for Pharmacogenomics and Personalised Therapy (ESPT).
+His research has focused on pharmacogenetics and personalised medicine.
+He is part of the group working on the personalisation of chemotherapy and conditioning regimes prior to stem cell transplantation in children and adolescents.
+He is currently leading research projects aimed at identifying pharmacogenetic information that can be used to improve clinical care, particularly in paediatric onco-haematology.

 Head of the Clinical Research Laboratory of Pharmacology Service Geneva University Center, Youssef works in partnership with the pediatric onco-hematology platform of the University Centre of Geneva (laboratory of the CANSEARCH Foundation) in the areas of pediatric pharmacology.